Sunday, November 5, 2017

 Death Valley - #87 - 7 out of 12

-Death Valley Root Beer is brewed by Indian Wells Brewing Company, based in Inyokern, California, and is owned by Master Brewer Rick Lovett.
-The company and location have been in the same family for three generations, and this historic location of Indian Wells Spring has a rich history.
+Death Valley Root Beer is brewed by Indian Wells Brewing Company, headquartered in Inyokern, California, and owned by Master Brewer Rick Lovett.
+The company and its location have been in the same family for three generations, and the historic Indian Wells Spring holds a rich history.

-It began as a U.S. Army Cavalry outpost in the 1860s.
-Then, it became a freight and stage station until the turn of the last century.
-From 1900 to 1920, it was a healing water resort, a base for the CCC and WWW in the 1930s, and a doctor's office in the 1950s.
-In 1960, it became a restaurant: Indian Wells Lodge.
+Initially established as a U.S. Army Cavalry outpost in the 1860s, the site transitioned into a freight and stagecoach station until the turn of the 20th century.
+From 1900 to 1920, it served as a healing water resort, a base for the Civilian Conservation Corps (CCC) and Women’s Voluntary Service (WWSS) in the 1930s, and a doctor’s office in the 1950s.
+In 1960, it became a restaurant called Indian Wells Lodge.

-The Indian Wells Lodge Restaurant has slowly expanded from its small 1,000-square-foot building to its current 6,500-square-foot location.
-In 1995, Indian Wells Brewing Co. was born in one of the restaurant's rooms.
-By 1997, the company's beverages had gained popularity, requiring expansion into the 10,000-square-foot building.
+The Indian Wells Lodge Restaurant has gradually expanded from its modest 1,000-square-foot building to its current 6,500-square-foot location.
+In 1995, Indian Wells Brewing Co. was established within one of the restaurant’s rooms.
+By 1997, the company’s beverages had gained popularity, necessitating expansion into the 10,000-square-foot building.

-All sodas at Indian Wells are produced using pure artisan spring water from the historic Indian Wells Spring (California Historical marker #457), and the brewery is proud to say the artisan spring water gives their sodas a clean--pure taste.
-An artisan spring contains water that naturally flows and bubbles to the surface.
+All sodas produced by Indian Wells are crafted using pure artisan spring water sourced from the historic Indian Wells Spring (California Historical Marker #457).
+The brewery takes pride in stating that the artisan spring water imparts a clean and pure taste to their sodas.
+An artisan spring is characterized by water that naturally flows and bubbles to the surface.
 The company has access to a spring originating in the Sierra Nevada Mountains.
-Geologists believe that melted waters from Mount Whitney snow packs journey by an underground river and follow through a fissure to form Indian Wells Spring.
-For Indian Wells Brewing, the water is captured below the surface and, because of its altitude, can flow to their brewing operation via gravity.
-No man-made power is used to transport the water.
+Geologists posit that melted water from Mount Whitney snowpacks flows through an underground river and emerges at Indian Wells Spring.
+At Indian Wells Brewing, the water is captured below the surface and, due to its altitude, can be gravity-fed to their brewing operation.
+No man-made power is utilized for the water’s transportation.

 Ingredients: